PoetaKodu/SAMP-MapMove/README.md

 - Written in C++17.
 - **Does not support** rotating objects.
 - Transforms only a position found in `CreateDynamicObject` function.
+- Result is generated and saved inside `moved.txt` file.

 ## Usage